s12wu/OnlineHTR/README.md

 This is built for, but probably not limited to, the Pine64 PineNote running the Debian trixie GNOME image.
 It **works on wayland** by using ydotool and its root daemon to enter the text.

 To work with a German QWERTZ layout, this program simply swaps "Y" with "Z" and vice-versa.
+Other special characters are of course still messed up.
 Disable this by setting `QWERTZ=False` in `src/draw_and_type.py`.

 This is still a very early quick and dirty test.